 Let us explain by taking the difference between A4 vs letter as an example.

-If only it were that simple.
-In reality, those of you from North America will be familiar with an entirely different set of paper formats to the rest of the world.
-While you go about your day, happily printing away on Letter paper, almost everyone else will be printing the same material on A4.
-As you can see in the picture up the top, these two paper sizes actually have different dimensions.
+Those of you from North America will be familiar with an entirely different set of paper formats to the rest of the world.
+While you go about your day, happily printing away on letter paper, almost everyone else will be printing the same material on A4.
+As you can see in the picture above, these two paper sizes actually have different dimensions.

-There is rhyme to the reason most countries have accepted the ISO 216 series of paper sizes (A4 et al.) as a standard.
+There is a good reason why most countries have accepted the ISO 216 series of paper sizes (the official grouping which includes A4) as a standard.
 Apparently first discovered by physics professor Georg Lichtenberg in 1786, the height-to-width ratio of these pages happens to have a rather nifty mathematical property.
 If you put two pages of one size together to create a new sheet of paper, they will have the same aspect ratio.

-For people printing, this is super frustrating — printouts don’t look like they should and there’s no obvious way of knowing why.
-And if you were the one who set up the printer you’d be forgiven for not thinking about manually setting the paper formats.
-There isn’t even a standard way to do this — sometimes it must be set on the driver, other times on the printer itself.
+What is also frustrating for IT admins is that there isn’t even a standard way to set paper size – sometimes it must be set on the driver, other times on the printer itself.
 And even if you do set it up right, installing a driver update can easily end up wiping out your carefully selected settings.

 At ezeep, we know that this is exactly the kind of printer voodoo that drives people nuts.
 That’s why we’re committed to developing ways to improve transparency between people and printers.
 If you spend a lot of your time managing multiple printers, or just need to print off occasionally to a remote printer, make sure you check out our print management solution and our free print app.

 ezeep Blue is free to use and makes printing and print management pain free.